-Amenities at Elk Ridge Park: Maze, pavilion, playground, portable restrooms, rock climbing area, scavenger hunt, spray-ground, turf field,
+Amenities: Maze, pavilion, playground, portable restrooms, rock climbing area, scavenger hunt, splash pad, turf field.

 6115 S. Santa Fe Dr., Littleton

 What we love about Hudson Gardens: Well-known for its summer concert series.
 Its regional display gardens — including the Plant Zoo with Porcupine Grass, Ostrich Fern, and other "animals" — showcase plant life that grows well in the Rocky Mountain Region.
-The miniature Garden Railroad (for viewing, not riding) and the Water Gardens with giant lily pads and scores of tiny frogs are some of our favorite features.
+Two of our favorite features are the miniature Garden Railroad (for viewing, not riding) and the Water Gardens with giant lily pads and scores of tiny frogs.
 Borrow a Family Explorer Pack and wear comfortable walking shoes.

-BONUS: Hudson Gardens is FREE (donations gratefully accepted).
+BONUS: Hudson Gardens used to require paid admission but is now FREE (donations gratefully accepted).

 Greenwood Plaza Blvd. and E. Caley Ave., Greenwood Village

-NOTE: Marjorie Park is on the north side of Fiddler's Green Amphitheater, so check the concert schedule before you go to avoid closed streets and parking issues.
+NOTE: Marjorie Park is on the north side of Fiddler's Green Amphitheater, so check the concert schedule to avoid closed streets and parking issues.

 10795 Victorian Dr., Parker